 When the suppliers are slow payers, or if most of the customers prefer paying in installments, there is a visible impact on the company’s cash supply.
 Having a weekly cash flow forecast allows entrepreneurs to keep track of and organize their clients’ and vendors’ payment schemes.
 It also helps in negotiating contracts and ease in communicating for discounts, extensions, and enforcing terms of payment.
 If the purpose is simply to remind about payment, expanding the goal to advance a new profitable opportunity can also strengthen a business relationship.

-Why is Hiring a Trusted Advisor the Best Option?
+Is Hiring a Trusted Advisor the Best Option?

 When a business does not have an internal finance team handling cash flow forecasts, hiring an expert can be a good idea.
 They are generally able to deliver more organized accounting and effective financial strategies.
 Some points to consider when deciding which kind of financial expert to add to your team:

 - Using a CPA can be a great help when it comes to managing financial data especially when audits, taxes, and law compliance are involved.
 They make it a point that a business's finances, including the weekly cash flows, are recorded accurately in books.
 They are responsible for improving and troubleshooting miscalculations in the budget, payment, and cash flow.